madnuttah/unbound-docker-stats/README.md

-# Ubound Statistics
+# Unbound Statistics

 <p align="center">
     <img src="https://github.com/madnuttah/unbound-docker-stats/blob/main/unbound-stats/screenshots/Screenshot1.jpg" alt="Logo">
 </p>

-## I wanted to have the Statistics of Unbound in my Grafana and I didn't want to modify my [`Unbound Docker Image`](https://github.com/madnuttah/unbound-docker) so I was searching for a way to get them into Zabbix and ship the stats to Grafana.
+I wanted to have the Statistics of Unbound in my Grafana and I didn't want to modify my [`Unbound Docker Image`](https://github.com/madnuttah/unbound-docker) so I was searching for a way to get them into Zabbix and ship the stats to Grafana.
 This are the steps how I accomplished this.

-### There are many instructions around to get Zabbix with Active Agents running, please verify that Zabbix and it's Active Agents run properly.
+There are many instructions around to get Zabbix with Active Agents running, please verify that Zabbix and it's Active Agents run properly.
 I can't and won't support the installation and configuration of Zabbix in your environment, I'm afraid.
 This was further tested only with Zabbix 6.4.

 Modify the `unbound.conf` to enable extended statistics: